thesridhar27/invoice-portal/README.md

 Start Apache and MySQL from the XAMPP Control Panel.

-Create a database named invoice_db and import the provided SQL schema (if available).
+Create a database named invoice_portal and import the provided SQL schema (if available).

 2. Frontend (React)
 Navigate to the frontend directory: